jac307/MediaArtTutorials/MEDIA2DF3/P1-README.md

 Final compositions will demonstrate the application of **Wong’s Elements of Two-Dimensional Design** and **basic Colour Theory**, while experimenting with physical materiality and structure.

 > **This project is inspired by the paper-engineered sculptural work of <a href="https://www.mattshlian.com/" target="_blank">Matt Shlian</a>.**

-## ⚠️⚠️⚠️ McMaster Those Makerspace ⚠️⚠️⚠️

-You must complete the **online Thode Makerspace training modules** on **Avenue to Learn**.
-Check <a href="https://library.mcmaster.ca/spaces/makerspace#tab-equipment-training" target="_blank">Thode Makerspace: Equipment Training</a> to enroll in the Avenue to Learn course "Thode Makerspace Training and Community".

 ---